-Edit Data Alert Rule wizard - SQL Server Object Type tab
+Edit Event Alert Rule wizard - SQL Server Object Type tab

-The SQL Server Object Type tab of the Edit Data Alert rule wizard allows you to change the type of SQL Server object that should be monitored by this alert rule.
+The SQL Server Object type tab of the Edit Event Alert Rule wizard allows you to change the type of SQL Server object that should be monitored by this alert rule.
 You can generate alerts for objects on currently audited databases and SQL Server instances.

 Allows you to specify the SQL Server object type that should trigger this alert.
-When the Collection Server processes audit data associated with the specified object type, the alert rule is run to see whether the identified data matches the other alert rule criteria.
+When the Collection Server processes an audited event associated with the specified object type, the alert rule is run to see whether the identified event matches the other alert rule criteria.